ctsit/linear_data_entry_workflow/README.md

 The feature reads a configurable list of field values from previous form events and writes them into the same named values as a new form is opened.
 Data on the old form-event is not modified.
 Data on the new form event can be saved as is or modified.
 If there is no previous event or the previous event fields are blank, no data is copied and no error is returned.

-To configure the fields list, go to **Manage External Modules** section of your project, and then click on Linear Data Entry Workflow's configure button.
+To configure the fields list, go to **Manage External Modules** section of your project, then click on Linear Data Entry Workflow's configure button, and fill **Copy Values From Previous Event** fieldset.

 ### @DEFAULT-FROM-FIELD Action Tag